-This Exhibit E, organized in the form of an applicant-prepared Environmental Assessment, assesses the effects associated with continued operation of the project under the applicant-proposed terms and conditions.
+This Exhibit E, organized in the form of an applicant-prepared environmental assessment, assesses the effects associated with continued operation of the Stevens Creek Project under the applicant-proposed terms and conditions.
 Alternatives included in this analysis include the no-action alternative.
 Section 3.3 includes alternatives considered but eliminated from detailed study within this Exhibit E.